War on terror: Abandonment of phrase

 In May 2013, two years after the killing of Osama bin Laden, Barack Obama delivered a speech that employed the term global war on terror put in quotation marks (as officially transcribed by the White House): "Now, make no mistake, terrorists still threaten our nation. ...
 In Afghanistan, we will complete our transition to Afghan responsibility for that country's security. ...
 Beyond Afghanistan, we must define our effort not as a boundless 'global war on terror,' but rather as a series of persistent, targeted efforts to dismantle specific networks of violent extremists that threaten America.
 In many cases, this will involve partnerships with other countries."
-Nevertheless, in the same speech, in a bid to emphasize the legality of military actions undertaken by the U.S., noting that Congress had authorised the use of force, he went on to say, "Under domestic law, and international law, the United States is at war with al Qaeda, the Taliban, and their associated forces.
+Nevertheless, in the same speech, in a bid to emphasize the legality of military actions undertaken by the US, noting that Congress had authorised the use of force, he went on to say, "Under domestic law, and international law, the United States is at war with al Qaeda, the Taliban, and their associated forces.
 We are at war with an organization that right now would kill as many Americans as they could if we did not stop them first.
 So this is a just war—a war waged proportionally, in last resort, and in self-defense."

-Nonetheless, the use of the phrase "war on terror" persists in U.S. politics.
-In 2017, for example, U.S. vice president Mike Pence called the 1983 Beirut barracks bombing "the opening salvo in a war that we have waged ever since—the global war on terror."
+Nonetheless, the use of the phrase "war on terror" persists in US politics.
+In 2017, for example, US vice president Mike Pence called the 1983 Beirut barracks bombing "the opening salvo in a war that we have waged ever since—the global war on terror."

 Background

 Precursor to 11 September attacks

 In May 1996, the group World Islamic Front for Jihad Against Jews and Crusaders (WIFJAJC), sponsored by Osama bin Laden (and later re-formed as al-Qaeda), started forming a large base of operations in Afghanistan, where the Islamist extremist regime of the Taliban had seized power earlier in the year.
 In August 1996, Bin Laden declared jihad against the United States.
-In February 1998, Osama bin Laden signed a fatwa, as head of al-Qaeda, declaring war on the West and Israel; in May al-Qaeda released a video declaring war on the U.S. and the West.
+In February 1998, Osama bin Laden signed a fatwa, as head of al-Qaeda, declaring war on the West and Israel; in May al-Qaeda released a video declaring war on the US and the West.

 On 7 August 1998, al-Qaeda struck the U.S. embassies in Kenya and Tanzania, killing 224 people, including 12 Americans.
-In retaliation, U.S. president Bill Clinton launched Operation Infinite Reach, a bombing campaign in Sudan and Afghanistan against targets the U.S. asserted were associated with WIFJAJC, although others have questioned whether a pharmaceutical plant in Sudan was used as a chemical warfare facility.
+In retaliation, US president Bill Clinton launched Operation Infinite Reach, a bombing campaign in Sudan and Afghanistan against targets the US asserted were associated with WIFJAJC, although others have questioned whether a pharmaceutical plant in Sudan was used as a chemical warfare facility.
 The plant produced much of the region's antimalarial drugs and around 50% of Sudan's pharmaceutical needs.
 The strikes failed to kill any leaders of WIFJAJC or the Taliban.

 Next came the 2000 millennium attack plots, which included an attempted bombing of Los Angeles International Airport.
-On 12 October 2000, the USS Cole bombing occurred near the port of Yemen, and 17 U.S. Navy sailors were killed.
+On 12 October 2000, the USS Cole bombing occurred near the port of Yemen, and 17 US Navy sailors were killed.